carogaltier/medscheduler/docs/user-guide/customization_options.md

 ## Next steps

 - Continue to the {doc}`Visualization` section to learn how to plot the generated datasets.
-- Visit {doc}`Examples` for applied scenarios such as attendance analysis and overbooking simulations.
+- Visit {doc}../examples/index`Examples` for applied scenarios such as attendance analysis and overbooking simulations.